 Skeletal muscle rigidity may be localized in the masseter or generalized muscle.

 Muscle damage is reflected in serum creatine kinase, potassium, calcium, and phosphate increases.
 Rhabdomyolysis with myoglobinuria and myoglobinuria often occurs.

 The time of onset after the induction of general anesthesia can vary from minutes to hours, and patients may have had previous exposure without incident to anesthetics.

 The HM phenotype is inherited as an autosomal dominant trait with incomplete penetrance and variable expression.
-Dominant genetic disorders occur when only a single copy of an abnormal gene is needed to cause a particular disease.
+Prevalent genetic disorders occur when only a single copy of an abnormal gene is needed to cause a particular disease.

-Molecular genetics studies in humans have established the rianaxin receptor-type calcium channel (RYR1) gene on the chromosome 19 (19q13.1) as the primary locus for malignant hyperthermia.
+Molecular genetics studies in humans have established the rianaxin receptor-type calcium channel (RYR1) gene on chromosome 19 (19q13.1) as the primary locus for malignant hyperthermia.

 The incidence of MH during general anesthesia is estimated at 1 / 4,200 (suspicion of Malignant Hyperthermia) at 1 / 250,000 (fulminant HM).
 Published reports probably underestimate the actual incidence due to the difficulty of defining mild MH events.

 In the last decade, two independent studies have estimated the incidence of RYR1 variants in the general population as 1 in 2,000 to 1 in 3,000 people.
 More recent studies suggest that the frequency of RYR1 variants may be greater than that.